 * Morphology is the percentage of sperm with normal appearance when compared to a standard for sperm

 Sperm freezing and storage is available at FIRST.
 Some patients find this service particularly convenient if the male partner has difficulty producing a specimen on demand or has a schedule that will not enable him to be readily available to give a semen specimen when needed.
-We also freeze sperm for designated sperm donors (see below).
-The fee to freeze a specimen is $200.00.
+We also freeze sperm for directed sperm donors (see below).
+The fee to freeze a specimen is $385.
 Often, one ejaculate may be divided and used for more than one treatment cycle.
-We will store your specimen for one year free of charge.
+We will store your specimen for three months free of charge, after which storage.

 If you have been diagnosed with cancer and will be undergoing chemotherapy or radiation in the near future you will need to bank your sperm emergently, before these cancer treatments negatively impact your ability to produce sperm.
 For such cases, we will gladly set up an emergency consult for you so we can get to work as quickly as possible to give you an opportunity to extend your fertility.

 For patients scheduled for a testicular biopsy to obtain tissue for a TESA/E or PESA procedure, we will provide media and will pick up your specimen directly from the operating room to bring to our laboratory for immediate use or cryopreservation.

 In cases where the male partner is sterile, has a very low sperm count, or there is a possibility of a male-linked genetic abnormality, or if no male partner is available, anonymous donor sperm may be used.
 Some patients may choose to use sperm from a known sperm donor.
 Both options can be effective and are extremely safe.
 For patients with a very severe male factor, or if the male partner has had a vasectomy, using donor sperm is an economical alternative to IVF with ICSI.
 Some patients decide to use donor sperm when multiple ICSI cycles have failed.